isomerpages/ogp-buildforgood/_projects/Team MS.md

 ### Problem Statement

-A wheelchaired resident missed his doctor's appointment due to not being aware of lift maintenance.
+A wheel-chaired resident missed his doctor's appointment due to not being aware of lift maintenance.
 A stay-at-home mom with an infant needed to make last-minute arrangements because she didn’t know about demolition work upstairs.

 Every day, changes in our neighbouring area affect residents’ day-to-day lives.
 However, some affected residents are not aware of those changes announcements in advance.
 Hence, they are unable to make timely decisions to minimise interruptions to their lives.